 Best VPNs for Torrenting

-I ran a large number of top VPN providers through a series of testing hoops, and the 6 providers listed below performed the best while sharing files via P2P file sharing.
+I ran a large number of top VPN providers through a series of testing hoops, and the seven providers listed below performed the best while sharing files via P2P file sharing.

-- NordVPN: This provider delivers plenty of download speed, making it an excellent option for P2P file transfers.
+- NordVPN: Top pick for torrenting.
+This provider delivers plenty of download speed, making it an excellent option for P2P file transfers.
 While NordVPN does limit torrenting to a select number of servers, their security and privacy protections are optimal, and for a budget price.

 - CyberGhost Best bet for rookie VPN users.
 A great option for users who torrent large files.
 CyberGhost provides fast download speeds, protects you with top-notch privacy and security, and allows torrenting on many of their servers.

 I evaluated and ranked the top file-sharing VPNs using the following criteria: